squid-cache/squid-cache.github.io/AlexRousskov/tmp/QA1.rst

 Before a regular QA Engineer position is filled, we offer the following pilot projects.
 These pilots will help the Project to select the most suitable candidate.
 They also provide a good illustration of the kind of challenges a Project QA Engineer will face.

 Application is open to anybody interested in doing the pilots and continuing working with the Squid Project afterwards.
 The Project plans to offer pilot(s) to one or more applicants.
-There is no guarantee that any or all pilots will be eventually offered, but it is certainly our intention to complete all these projects.
+There is no guarantee that any or all pilots will be eventually offered, but it is our intention to complete all these projects and then fill the QA Engineer position.

 Please see the [[#Q_and_A|Q&A]] section for more info.